 The purpose of disability insurance is to replace lost income.
 As a rule of thumb, a policy covering 60-65% of your gross income should approximate your after-tax income.
 However, physicians are in a unique financial situation, and the answer to the above question may not be so simple.

-• The maximum amount of coverage disability carriers will issue is typically based on salary, and not other forms of compensation.
-However some physicians receive bonuses, commissions, performance incentives, and other forms of income that would need to be considered.
+• The maximum amount of coverage disability carriers will issue is typically based on 60% - 65% of your salary.
+However some physicians receive bonuses, commissions, performance incentives, and other forms of income that would not be covered by this insurance, yet they depend on this income.
+If this is your situation, you should consider the maximum coverage allowed so that you are assured of replacing as much of your total income as possible.

-• Hospitalists and other employed physicians often have disability insurance from their employer.
+• Employed physicians often have disability insurance from their employer.
 Yet these policies should not be your only source of protection because they are subject to taxes, are not portable, and may result in coverage gaps.

 How can you be sure that you have a disability policy that is well-suited for your needs, providing you with adequate protection at an affordable cost?
 Trustworthy help is available.